darumatic/apigee-cli/README.rst

 This will display a loading bar output like so::

-    Updating existing entries in test-kvm                                                              |
+    Updating entries in test-kvm                                                                       |
     100% |#############################################################################################|
-    Updating deleted entries in test-kvm                                                               |
+    Deleting entries in test-kvm                                                                       |
     100% |#############################################################################################|

 As you can see, this command will update existing entries and delete those that are not present in the request body.